 What are the proposed changes to negative gearing and CGT?

-There are three major changes:
+There are two major changes:

 Negative gearing benefits would be abolished on existing homes.